IRI ENSO Forecast

 What is the outlook for the ENSO status going forward?

-The latest set of ENSO prediction models from mid-September 2024 is now available in the IRI ENSO prediction plume.
+The latest set of ENSO prediction models from mid-December 2024 is now available in the IRI ENSO prediction plume.
 These are used to assess the probabilities of the three ENSO categories by using the average value of the NINO3.4 SST anomaly predictions from all models in the plume, equally weighted.
 A standard Gaussian error is imposed over that averaged forecast, with its width determined by an estimate of overall expected model skill for the season of the year and the lead time.
 Higher skill results in a relatively narrower error distribution, while low skill results in an error distribution with width approaching that of the historical observed distribution.

 Caution is advised in interpreting the forecast distribution from the Gaussian standard error as the actual probabilities, due to differing biases and performance of the different models.
 In particular, this approach considers only the mean of the predictions, and not the total range across the models, nor the ensemble range within individual models.
 At longer leads, the skill of the models degrades, and uncertainty in skill must be convolved with the uncertainties from initial conditions and differing model physics, which leads to more climatological probabilities in the long-lead ENSO Outlook than might be suggested by the suite of models.
 Furthermore, the expected skill of one model versus another has not been established using uniform validation procedures, which may cause a difference in the true probability distribution.